-A comprehensive clinical assessment is an intensive clinical and functional evaluation of a beneficiary's presenting mental health, developmental disability, and substance use disorder.
+A CCA is an intensive clinical and functional evaluation of a beneficiary's presenting mental health, developmental disability, and substance use disorder.
 This assessment results in the issuance of a written report that provides the clinical basis for the development of the beneficiary's treatment or service plan.
 The CCA written report must be kept in the service record.

 - a.
-A licensed clinician shall complete a CCA that contains includes an ASAM level of care determination on an eligible beneficiary diagnosed with a substance use disorder; and shall have documentation verifying the completion of training on the current 2013 ASAM Criteria edition, or any subsequent editions of this reference material, consisting at minimum of the following learning objectives: - 1.
-Review paradigm shifts and evolutions in generations of care that led to The ASAM Criteria - 2.
-Apply The ASAM Criteria's decisional flow - 3.
-Identify and describe the six ASAM criteria assessment dimensions - 4.
-Rate risk and severity across all dimensions - Identify services and modalities needed, as well as treatment planning approaches - 6.
-Identify appropriate patient levels of care - 7.
+A licensed clinician shall complete a CCA that contains an ASAM level of care determination on an eligible beneficiary diagnosed with a substance use disorder; and shall have documentation verifying the completion of training on the current 2013 ASAM Criteria edition, or any subsequent editions of this reference material, consisting at minimum of the following learning objectives: - 1.
+Review paradigm shifts and evolutions in generations of care that led to The ASAM Criteria: - 2.
+Apply The ASAM Criteria's decisional flow; - 3.
+Identify and describe the six ASAM criteria assessment dimensions; - 4.
+Rate risk and severity across all dimensions; - 5.
+Identify services and modalities needed, as well as treatment planning approaches; - 6.
+Identify appropriate levels of care; - 7.
 Review special populations and emerging research about addiction; and - 8.
-Develop strategies to overcome real-world barriers to implementing The ASAM Criteria
+Develop strategies to overcome real-world barriers to implementing The ASAM Criteria.

-Training must should be a minimum of ten (10) hours to ensure the above identified objectives are addressed.
-It is expected that clinicians using the ASAM for CCAs completed on beneficiaries with a SUD seek out continuing education opportunities to maintain current knowledge of the ASAM criteria.
+Training must be a minimum of ten (10) hours to ensure the above identified learning objectives are addressed.
+It is expected that clinicians using the ASAM for CCAs completed for beneficiaries with a SUD seek out continuing education opportunities to maintain current knowledge of the ASAM criteria.
+Federally recognized tribal and IHS providers may complete an alternate curriculum to satisfy the identified learning objectives.